Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/plague-doctor.md

 When a creature takes the attack action, it can replace one of its attacks with throwing a noxious vial to a point it can see within 20 feet.
 When the vial shatters it creates a noxious cloud with a 5-foot radius that lasts until the start of your next turn.
 Each creature  in the cloud must succeed a Constitution saving throw (DC equal 8 + your Intelligence modifier + your proficiency bonus) or take 2dX poison or necrotic damage (your choice) and have the poisoned condition until the end of your next turn, where X is the size of your Medical dice.

 # Death's Beak
 Starting at 6th level, your appearance is terrifying.
 As a bonus action, you can force a creature you can see within 30 feet to succeed a Wisdom saving throw (DC equal to 8 + your Intelligence modifier + your proficiency bonus) or be frightened of you for 1 minute.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 You can use this feature a number of times equal to your Wisdom modifier, and you regain all expended uses when you finish a short or long rest.